supergreenlab/SuperGreenOSBoilerplate/README.md

 ![ESP32 WROVER KIT](assets/esp32.png?raw=true "ESP32 WROVER KIT")

-## Features

-- Automatic update over wifi
-- Statistic reports
-- Bluetooth LE interface
-- HTTP interface
-- All logs redirected to MQTT

 ## Basic concept

-This code is made to be as compile-time as possible, in order to keep a low memory footprint and to keep memory-related error away.
+This code is made to be as compile-time as possible, in order to keep a memory footprint predictable, and avoid bloated dynamic code.

 This is to respond to the 2 main limitations:

-- esp32 in its most widely available is only 4mB flash capable, espressif's libraries eat most of the 1,5mB available for the actual firmware.
+- esp32 in its most widely available form is only 4mB flash capable, espressif's libraries eat most of the 1,5mB available for the actual firmware (1mB if you keep there schema with factory reset).
 - while the code will never really be complicated, it has to run for months without interruptions, thus avoiding any possibility of memory leakage seems wise for now.

 The firmware is mostly composed of 2 parts: a `key/value store` and `modules`